ska-telescope/ska-integration-test-harness/docs/src/extend_and_apply_ith.rst

 Test Harness applications examples
 ----------------------------------

-Right now (September 2024), this test harness is used for the new set of `TMC-CSP MID integration tests <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-mid-integration/-/merge_requests/234>`__, which use the test harness to test the subarray-related operations over
+Right now (October 2024), this test harness is used for the new set of `TMC-CSP MID integration tests <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-mid-integration/-/merge_requests/234>`__, which use the test harness to test the subarray-related operations over